-Considering Online Funding : As a small business owner, no one needs to tell you that getting a loan from traditional banks can be a real crapshoot, whether it’s a business or a personal loan.
+Considering online funding?
+As a small business owner, no one needs to tell you that getting a loan from traditional banks can be a real crapshoot, whether it’s a business or a personal loan.
 Far more often than not, when a small business rolls the dice and asks for a loan, they get double sixes and walk away empty-handed.
 Nationally, banks reject small business loan applications 80 percent of the time, on average.

 A new form of online funding has arisen in recent years.
-This source promises to be more willing to loan small businesses the money they need to start a company, hire employees, pay your employees’ next paychecks, expand operations, and buy or lease new equipment.
+This source promises to be more willing to loan small businesses the money they need to start a company, hire employees, pay their employees’ next paychecks, expand operations, and buy or lease new equipment.
 Online funding/loan and cash advances have filled a big gap in the capital pipeline, but in several cases, the payout has not been worth the gamble.
 Many small businesses have been stuck with high-interest loans laden with hidden fees and sky-high monthly payments.

 This isn’t to say there aren’t good online lending companies.
 There are those who are more lenient with their repayment terms.
-But as with anything on the Internet, there are a lot of unscrupulous operators online and they aren’t looking to help you or your business.
+But as with anything on the Internet, there are a lot of unscrupulous operators online, and they aren’t looking to help you or your business.
 Quite the opposite… they’re out to scam you.
-Like a crooked card dealer, they want to deal you a bad hand so they can steal your credit, your good name and anything else they can grab before you catch on that you’ve been had.
+Like a crooked card dealer, they want to deal you a bad hand so they can steal your credit, your good name, and anything else they can grab before you catch on that you’ve been had.

 No one likes being played for a sucker, especially when you are just trying to handle your business’s financial needs.
 So, how can you protect your small business and even the odds so that, when you make an online funding/loan application or apply for a cash advance, you’re not really funding someone else’s scam?

 Before you do anything else, the first sign to look for to see if an online lender is legit is the simplest task to perform.
 If you can’t easily find the company’s address and telephone number on the website, that’s a very bad sign.
 When you do find the info, if the address is only a P.O.
 Box, leave.
-If there’s a physical address, look it up on Google Maps Street View feature.
+If there’s a physical address, look it up on the Google Maps Street View feature.
 Is it an office?
-Or is it a home, apartment or worst of all, an empty field?
+Or is it a home, apartment, or worst of all, an empty field?
 If an office, how many other companies share that same address?
 Believe it or not, there are firms that lease the same office suite to dozens of companies so that they will have a physical address.
 No one is ever in that office, of course.

 This should be an obvious red flag.
 No legitimate lender would ever guarantee a loan before knowing anything about you.
 Read the fine print… this loan is sure to come with an interest rate in the stratosphere or have fees for nearly everything under the sun.
 Even worse, they may promise a guaranteed loan but leave you instead with a guaranteed nightmare when they steal your information.
 Save yourself the trouble.
 Walk away from any “deal” like this.